JanaShenLab/KaMLs/README.md

 python KaML-CBtree.py path/to/input.pdb

-will generate a file input.csv with residues in the first column and predicted pKa values in the second
+will generate a neww file input.csv with residues in the first column and predicted pKa values in the second.
+Note: At the moment the code is only tested with single chain PDB files.
 ## KaML-GAT

 [KaML-GAT/train_val_test](KaML-GAT/train_val_test) contains the datasets for training, validation and test for the 20 indenpendent splits. (exptAAfB_train/validation.csv, AA: AA_th split ID, B: B_th fold)